Crockpot Candy

 How to Make Crockpot Candy Step by Step

-Get the crockpot ready: Spray a 5-quart crockpot with nonstick cooking spray.
+Get the crockpot ready: Spray a 6-quart crockpot with nonstick cooking spray.

 Ingredients to make crockpot candy layered in the crockpot.

-Add everything to the crockpot: Layer the ingredients: Two 16 oz. jars of peanuts, 32 oz. of almond bark, 10 oz. of chocolate chips, 6 oz. of butterscotch chips, and ⅓ cup toffee bits.
-Do not stir!
+Add everything to the crockpot: Layer the ingredients: Two 16 oz. jars of salted roasted peanuts, 32 oz. of candy coating, 10 oz. of dark chocolate chips, 6 oz. of butterscotch chips, and โ…“ย cup toffee bits.
+DO NOT STIR!

 Stirring the ingredients in the crockpot.

 Cook: Cover the crockpot and cook on low for 1 hour.
 After an hour, stir well so the peanuts are completely coated with the melted chocolate.
-Cook for another hour, stirring every 15 to 20 minutes.
+Then cook on low for another hour, stirring every 15 to 20 minutes.
+Turn off the crockpot.

-Line a few large baking sheets with parchment paper.
+Prep cookie sheets.
+Line a few large cookie sheets with parchment paper.

 Chocolate clusters on a parchment lined baking sheet.

 Shape the candy: Drop tablespoons of the mixture onto the parchment paper.
-Top with sprinkles and sea salt, if desired.
+Top with sprinkles and sea salt, if desired, before the chocolate sets.

 Chocolate peanut clusters on parchment paper.